Rahul19982022/anime-recommendation-system-exp/README.md

 ## 📓 How to Use

-1. Run `recommendation_features.ipynb` in Google Colab, it is recommended to run the entire notebook first
+1. Run `recommendation_features.ipynb` in Google Colab, it is recommended to run the entire notebook first, which will take about 9-10 minutes.
 2. Then you can experiment with a recommendation method by calling its function
 3. I have included one example under every recommendation method so you can refer to it
 4. Get anime recommendations 🎉